A Q&A With Playwright Lauren Gunderson

 Are you or have you ever been a “science geek”?
 What do you love most about science?

-I accept the mantel of science geek!
+I accept the mantle of science geek!
 Though I’ve never been a scientist, I am definitely a science enthusiast.
 I discovered a love of asking big questions about life and found a home for that in science as well as art.
 What I love about science is that everything is up for debate all the time.
 You are never done with science.
 It’s always moving, expanding, confirming, re-confirming.
 Scientists are never satisfied, but ever hungry for the next technology to prove the next theory.
 Science continues to surprise us, upend us, challenge us to be better.
 Science continues to make impossible things possible.

 What do you consider to be Emilie’s bravest act?